MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 A good dashboard doesn't just display information.
 It also enables an analyst to pose improvised questions about that information.
 Some systems provide management tools that an operator can use to complete these tasks and explore the underlying data.
 Instead, depending on the repository that's used to hold the information, it might be possible to query the data directly or import it into tools like Excel for further analysis and reporting.

 > [!NOTE]
-> Restrict access to dashboards to authorized personnel.
+> Restrict dashboard access to authorized personnel.
 Information on dashboards might be commercially sensitive.
 You should also protect the underlying data to prevent users from changing it.

 #### Reporting